From 16 months to six years old, we offer a variety of programs to help our students learn and to achieve their greatest

 Every Salem Montessori School classroom is led by a Montessori-trained teacher – either trained with the American Montessori Society or the Montessori Society Internationale.

 Our programs are partly inspired by the education philosophy developed in the schools of Reggio Emilia, Italy, which we believe can enhance a strong Montessori program.

 The Infant/Parent Class is designed for infants who are between 6 months and 16 months, although we welcome parents who have younger infants.

 The adult’s primary role in this class is that of an observer – watching your own infant and the others, noticing (and marveling at!) their movements and interactions.
 While we observe, we will have the opportunity to discuss what we are observing, as well as other topics of interest.

 The class meets on Tuesday mornings from 9:15 to 10:30 and is open to eight infants per eight week session.
-For registration information, please contact Karen Wilson at 336-748-0800 or email@example.com.
+For registration information, please click to email email@example.com or call 336-748-0800.

 The Younger Toddler Program is designed to meet the specific developmental needs of the 16*-to-24 month-old-child.
 The classroom is full of materials to support the young toddler’s developing fine and gross motor skills, practical life skills, language and independence.

 Children are provided a supportive, nurturing environment in which their individual strengths and interests are allowed to develop and flourish.